nephio-project/nephio/operators/nftopology/README.md

 - Approver:

 ## Description
-NFTopology controller (NTC) takes a network topology centric input and kickstarts the Nephio automation process via generating a PackageVariantSet (PVS) custom resource, and as the associated packages are being deployed, NTC continuously updates statuses to reflect state of deployment of these packages.
-Primarily, NTC serves as example application to utilize Nephio primitives for network function automations.
+The NFTopology controller (NTC) takes a network topology centric input and kickstarts the Nephio automation process by generating a PackageVariantSet (PVS) custom resource.
+As the associated packages are being deployed, NTC continuously updates their status fields to reflect the state of deployment of these packages.
+Primarily, NTC serves as example application that utilizes Nephio primitives for network function automations.

 ![NFTopology High Level Functional Diagram](./img/nftopology-functional.jpg)

-NTC contains two controllers, one watches the NFTopology custom resource, and reconcile that intent via constructing a number of PVSs; the other controller watches PackageRevision resources in the management cluster to determine what NF package has been deployed, and updates the NFTopology status accordingly.
+The NTC contains two controllers.
+The first controller watches the NFTopology custom resource and reconciles that intent by constructing a number of PVSs.
+The second controller watches PackageRevision resources in the management cluster to determine what NF packages have been deployed and updates the NFTopology status accordingly.

 ## NFTopology CRD
 This is the definition of the NFTopology custom resource: